jjs2484/conversions-extensions/readme.txt

 * Update: Add conversions_counter_xs for counter section manual responsive breakpoints.
 * Update: Move action hooks for homepage sections so they also apply to shortcodes.
 * Update: Wrap c-hero__description in a div rather than p tag.
-* Update: FAQ section allow HTML and fullwidth shortcode.
+* Update: FAQ section allow HTML in answers.and fullwidth shortcode.
+* Update: FAQ section shortcode should be 100% width.
+* Update: Move homepage hero section higher in the customizer.
 * Update: NPM Dependencies.
 * Update: Composer Dependencies.
 * Update: Make scroll listeners passive.